Wakayama Ramen: A Regional Ramen in Japan

-Ramen is the quintessential Japanese noodle dish that is widely enjoyed in the world and there are many variations of ramen in Japan.
+Ramen is the quintessential Japanese noodle dish that is widely enjoyed in many countries around the world and comes in many variations and countless varieties.

-When it comes to Japan’s local ramen noodles, it is generally said that Sapporo miso ramen, Kitakata ramen, and Hakata tonkotsu ramen are the Japan’s 3 most famous local ramen.
+For example, when it comes to regional ramen, it is generally said that Sapporo Miso Ramen, Kitakata Ramen, and Hakata Tonkotsu Ramen are Japan’s 3 major ramen.

 Like this, each region of Japan has its own specialty ramen.
-Among those, there is a local ramen known as what sparked the local ramen boom in Japan.
+Among those, there is one called “Wakayama Ramen (和歌山ラーメン)” that sparked the local ramen boom, about which I will talk today.

 Wakayama Ramen (和歌山ラーメン)

-That is Wakayama ramen, a specialty noodle dish of Wakayama Prefecture.
-Especially, the city of Wakayama is famous as the center of the ramen.
+As its name indicates, Wakayama Ramen is a specialty ramen noodle soup of Wakayama Prefecture.
+Especially, the city of Wakayama is the center of the ramen style.

-The noodles are straight and thin with a yellow color, and the topping typical consists of “Menma (メンマ)” processed bamboo shoots, “Chashu (チャーシュー)” roast pork slices, chopped green onions, and “Kamaboko (蒲鉾)“.
+The noodles are straight, thin, and yellow in color, and typical toppings include “Menma (メンマ)” bamboo shoots, “Chashu (チャーシュー)” roasted pork slices, chopped green onions, and “Kamaboko (蒲鉾)” fish paste.

-The Wakayama ramen offered by ramen shops in Wakayama is generally called “Chuka Soba (中華そば)” or simply “Chuka (中華)”.
+The ramen noodle soup served at ramen shops in Wakayama is generally called “Chuka Soba (中華そば)” or simply “Chuka (中華)”.

-The amount of noodles in Wakayama ramen is small compared to that of other local ramen, because many customers eat the mackerel sushi “Hayazushi (早寿司)” along with the tonkotsu shoyu ramen.
+The amount of noodles in Wakayama Ramen is small compared to other regional ramens because many customers eat fermented mackerel sushi called “Hayazushi (早寿司)” with the Tonkotsu Shoyu Ramen.

-This custom of eating ramen and sushi together isn’t found in other regions.
-Besides, most ramen shops in Wakayama place boiled eggs, together with Hayazushi, on the table at most ramen restaurants in Wakayama.
+This custom of eating ramen and sushi together can’t be found in other regions.
+Besides, you can also see boiled eggs placed on the table at most ramen restaurants in Wakayama.

-As I wrote above, there are 2 types of noodle soups in Wakayama ramen, and here are the 2 ramen shops that represent each type.
+As I mentioned above, there are 2 types of noodle soups in Wakayama Ramen, and here are the ramen shops that represent each type.

-Marutaka is the quintessential ramen shop that offers the Wakayama ramen made with soy-sauce-based soup stock.
-The ramen isn’t too heavy in taste for its appearance.
-Rather, it is mild with plenty of umami of pork bones and the body taste of soy sauce.
+Marutaka is the quintessential ramen shop that offers the Wakayama Ramen whose broth is made by cooking pork bones in soy sauce.
+The ramen isn’t heavy for its appearance, rather mild with plenty of umami from pork bones.

 Ide Shoten (井出商店)

-Ide Shoten is the quintessential ramen shop that offers the Wakayama ramen made with pork-bone-based soup stock.
-The ramen is somewhat heavy as compared to the other type, but not greasy.
-The broth has lots of umami of pork bones that match well with the taste of soy sauce.
+Ide Shoten is the quintessential ramen shop that offers the Wakayama Ramen with the latter type broth.
+The ramen has a somewhat heavy taste compared to the former but is not greasy.